Blackboard Ally for Courses

 How to tell if Ally is Enabled

-When you log in to your Blackboard course, look for the Download Alternative Formats icon (pictured below) next to any supported content in the course.
-For a list of supported content, visit this page.
-You’ll the be able to view and download a format that suits your learning needs.
+When you log in to your Blackboard course, look for the Download Alternative Formats icon (shown below) next to any supported content.
+To explore the full list of supported alternative formats generated by Ally, visit this page.
+You can then view and download the format that best meets your learning preferences or accessibility needs.

 Alternative Formats